Abiud/Lingappan2024_Role_of_sex_as_a_biological_variable_in_neonatal_alveolar_macrophages/README.md

 <a target="_blank" href="https://www.lingappanlab.com/" rel="noopener noreferrer"><img align="right" alt="Lingappan Lab logo" src="https://www.lingappanlab.com/_next/static/media/logo.80977683.svg" width="128"/></a>

-# Impact of neonatal hyperoxia exposure on lung myeloid cells
+# Impact of neonatal hyperoxia exposure on lung myeloid cells [PMID: 39098263](https://pubmed.ncbi.nlm.nih.gov/39098263)

 The book folder contains quarto files with a step by step analysis.
 The R folder conatins all of the functions used on each step.